Screen time and digital technology use for babies and toddlers

 Exposure to screens and digital technology

-Your family is likely to have a range of digital technology like televisions, computers, tablets and smartphones.
+Your family is likely to have a range of digital technology like televisions, computers, tablets, smartphones, gaming devices and smartwatches.
 This means that your baby or toddler might see images on screens, even if they’re not using the screens themselves.

-It’s good to be aware of what your child might be seeing.
-For example, images on the news or in video games can be violent and distressing, even for very young children who might not fully understand what they’re seeing.
+It’s good to be aware of what your child might be seeing or hearing.
+For example, images on the news or in video games can be violent and distressing, even for very young children who might not fully understand what they’re seeing or hearing.

 It’s best to avoid screens in the background altogether, because they can distract babies and toddlers.
 Babies and toddlers might stop playing or interacting with family and focus on the screens instead.